Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 It all depends on the length of the hike, but in general, nuts are an excellent snack for hikers.

-Moreover, you can find in bulk the “hiker’s mixture” made up of nuts and dried fruits.
+You can find in bulk the “hiker’s mixture” made up of nuts and dried fruits.
 Don’t buy it in ready-made packs at the supermarket, they are often filled with extra salt and sugar.

 Make your hiker mix yourself by combining a few dry raisins/apricot with a few nuts of any kind (almonds, walnuts, hazelnuts, pistachios, pumpkin seeds, etc.) (unsalted).

-Beware of dried fruits and oilseeds, they are excellent and healthy but beware not to eat too much of them, they remain calorie bombs!
+Beware of dried fruits and oilseeds, they are excellent and healthy, but beware not to eat too much of them, they remain calorie bombs!

 It is not a question of consuming more calories than you will burn during hiking.